Wizkiller96/WizBot/docs/Permissions System.md

 As an example, if you wanted to enable NSFW for a certain role, say "Lewd", you could do `;rolemdl NSFW enable Lewd`.
 This adds the rule to the top of the permissions chain so even if the default `;sm NSFW disabled` rule exists, the "Lewd" role will be able to use the NSFW module.

-If you want the bot to notify users why they can't use a command or module, use `;verbose true` and Nadeko will tell you what rule is preventing the command.
+If you want the bot to notify users why they can't use a command or module, use `;verbose true` and WizBot will tell you what rule is preventing the command.

 Commonly Asked Questions
 ---------------